-One of the more annoying tasks associating with painting is removing the old paint from the outside surfaces (such as your wooden patio or siding).
+One of the more annoying tasks associated with painting is removing the old paint from the outside surfaces (such as a wooden deck, patio, or siding).

-It can be time-consuming to scrap or chip the old paint away by hand before you repaint the surface.
+It can be time-consuming to scrape or chip the old paint away by hand before you repaint the surface.

 However, you can save considerable time and effort by using a pressure washer or a power washer.

 Keep in mind that this should not be a cheap pressure washer used to clean your driveway, but one that is powerful enough to remove paint from surfaces such as your deck.

 For most of the paint stripping projects, it is best to pick the hot water pressure washer unit in a 2000 PSI to 4000 PSI range.

 3000 PSI in general will be the best for removing the most stubborn paints off the wooden deck surface.